jay7x/puppetbolt-pty/REFERENCE.md

 #### `PTY::IO.expect(param1, param2)`

-Wait for a pattern to appear (or until timeout expires)
+Wait for a pattern to appear (or until timeout expires).

 Returns: `Variant[String, Undef]`